Do I need a permit?

 There are various permit types, single trip oversize/overweight permits and even monthly/annual oversize permits.
 See permit types.

 Check your route for restrictions and overhead clearances.

 You are responsible for providing your route.
 This includes verifying your route for restrictions and overhead clearances.
 Check your over height clearances.

 You can issue most types of permits yourself.

-You can sign up to Self-Issue your permits or you can fax an application to a permit office.
+You can sign up to Self-Issue your permits.